 What Non-Professional Legal Studies Majors Need to Know

-People with careers related to non-professional general legal studies were asked what knowledge areas, skills, and abilities were important for their jobs.
-They weighted these areas on a scale of 1 to 5 with 5 being the highest.
+In an O*NET survey, non-professional general legal studies majors were asked to rate what knowledge areas, skills, and abilities were important in their occupations.
+These answers were weighted on a scale of 1 to 5 with 5 being the most important.

 Knowledge Areas for Non-Professional General Legal Studies Majors

 Non-Professional General Legal Studies majors often go into careers in which the following knowledge areas are important:

 - Law and Government - Knowledge of laws, legal codes, court procedures, precedents, government regulations, executive orders, agency rules, and the democratic political process.